 I will plan projects and put them off until the summer (when I imagine I will have time).
 How long does it take to paint a few rooms and some furniture?
-Deep clean the house (yes, those dusty blinds and ceiling fans, wash windows, and clean vacuum air vents and the myriad other things that are supposed to be vacuumed once a year, like fire alarms, couches, and mattresses)?
-Visit old friends only three hours away (especially when there are only 4-5 separate trips)?
+Deep clean the house (yes, those dusty blinds and ceiling fans, wash windows, and vacuum air vents and the myriad other things that are supposed to be vacuumed once a year, like fire alarms, couches, and mattresses)?
+Visit old friends only three hours away (especially when there are only 4-5 separate different trips to plan)?
 Organize and purge the whole house?

 You get the idea.
 My to-do list becomes long and complicated and my pores start sweating as the end of summer approaches and I don’t have many of the items completed and crossed securely off.

 This summer, I want to gain more flexibility in my life and attitude.
 But what does that look like?

 This is what a flexible attitude looks like this to me.

 The ability to not be so tied to my to-do list.

 Being able to have the day and plans change on me and being okay with that.

 Not getting upset when my time is interrupted.

 Having margins planned in the day for those evening walks with hubby, lunchtime board games with the kiddo, chats with friends, reflective swings on the porch swing.

 Bending with the day’s surprises without a bad attitude threatening those around me.